Nek5000/NekDoc/source/problem_setup/case_files.rst

   - Metadata

 The **header** provides information about the types, sizes, and layout of the field data.
-The header a fixed size of 132 bytes.
+The header is a fixed size of 132 bytes.
 Its data elements are encoded as either ASCII or binary values.
 In the table below, the offsets and widths are measured in bytes.
-Note that consecutive entries are separated by single byte, which is the ASCII space character.
+Note that consecutive entries are separated by a single byte, which is the ASCII space character.
 Finally, note that the data entries do not require all 132 bytes.

 Some elements that require additional explanation are:

-* ``nz1``:  This is the number of GLL gridpoints in the z-direction.
+* ``nz``:  This is the number of GLL gridpoints in the z-direction.
 If equal to 1, the field data were produced for a 2D simulation.
 If > 1, the data were produced for a 3D simulation.

 * ``rdcode``: Specifies the type and ordering of fields that are present in this file.